 When visualizing your analysis or preparing a board pack, there are a few key considerations to best communicate your results.
 Be certain your metrics are reliable and accurate because when the numbers don't work, eventually nobody will.
 Whether its management, business partners or your board and investors, consider the following tips for data visualization:

-Remember, it is your responsibility to spend the time conducting and delivering insightful the analysis.
+Remember, it is your responsibility to spend the time conducting and delivering insightful analysis.
 Therefore, your results should be easily digestible, and takeaways quickly understood without confusion.
 It's difficult to present compelling analysis if you are having trouble wrangling and processing your data.
 Leveraging tools like FutureView’s FP&A Software to automate management reports and board pack metrics, so you can focus on analysis and presenting your findings in the most compelling fashion.